SDSA Caribbean Rally

 Volunteer to Help

 The largest rally leaving the US East Coast each fall is the Caribbean Rally hosted by the Salty Dawg Sailing Association, the fleet departs from Hampton VA or Newport RI, to head offshore to points south.
-Read more about the Newport departure.
+Read more about the Newport, RI departure here.

 It is not only the largest organized flotilla of cruisers leaving the US East Coast for the Caribbean—but the most fun.
 The Caribbean Rally helps sailors arrive safely in the Caribbean and opens the door to new lifelong friends and experiences while cruising.